Sign in

 The most common types are prismatic and slider joints:

 • Prismatic joints allow for sliding motion in one direction.
-An example is a drawer &#; it can only move in and out along one axis.
-Industrial robots often use prismatic joints to extend and retract robotic arms.
-This allows the arm to reach farther without needing a larger base.
+An example is a drawer—it can only move in and out along one axis.
+Industrial robots often use prismatic joints to extend and retract robotic arms, allowing the arm to reach farther without needing a larger base.

 Twisting joints: Enabling rotation

-Twisting joints, known as revolute joints, allow for rotation around a single axis.
-They&#;re one of the simplest yet most useful types of robot joints.
+Twisting joints, also known as revolute joints, allow for rotation around a single axis.
+They are one of the simplest yet most useful types of robot joints.

 How twisting joints work

-A twisting joint has two links connected by a pin, serving as the rotation axis.
-One link stays fixed, while the other rotates around the pin.
-Many twisting joints can rotate a full 360 degrees, but often have limits built in for specific uses.
+A twisting joint has two links connected by a pin, which serves as the rotation axis.
+One link remains fixed, while the other rotates around the pin.
+Many twisting joints can rotate a full 360 degrees but often have limits for specific uses.

-The joint is powered by an actuator, like an electric motor, which provides the force needed for rotation.
+The joint is powered by an actuator, such as an electric motor, which provides the force needed for rotation.

 Applications of twisting joints

-Twisting joints are all around us in robotics and automation.
+Twisting joints are prevalent in robotics and automation.

-They&#;re often found in robotic arms and hands, and are a perfect fit for tasks that involve:
+They are often found in robotic arms and hands, making them ideal for tasks that involve:

-• Assembly: Screwing components together, precisely placing parts, or any task that needs a rotating motion.
+• Assembly: Screwing components together, precisely placing parts, or any task that requires a rotating motion.

 • Packaging: Opening jars, twisting caps, or rotating items for optimal placement in boxes.